Vuyisab/Honors-project/README.md

 Check out the live demo: https://rtctest11.herokuapp.com/

-This app is build using NodeJS, Socket.io, and WebRTC
+This app is build using NodeJS, Express.js, Socket.io, and WebRTC (using the EasyRTC framework)

 ## How to run the project?